-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 (s) Financial instruments (continued):

 Held-to-maturity investments

 Investments are measured at amortized cost using the effective interest rate method.
 Transaction costs are added and amortized to the statement of operations over the life of the financial instrument on an effective yield basis.
 The Company does not have any assets classified as held-to-maturity investments.